PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 ### Check that the improvement works accordingly to the issue and specification

-This step is simple : the tester takes the issue, the how to test, and, if there is one, the specification, and then tries every new behavior to make sure it works as expected and described.
+This step is simple: using the information in the issue, the "How to test" instructions, and the specification (if there is one), then QA analyst proceeds to check out the PR and try out each new behavior to make sure it works as expected and described.

 ### Regression testing